 Small but pugnacious Loggerhead Shrikes (Lanius ludovicianus) are quick to voice their displeasure if the audience is too close, I sure wouldn’t want them to chew my ear off.
 They are rough, tough and don’t care much about their appearance if the leftovers on their bills are any indication.
 Though their size is the equivalent of a welter-weight these shrikes show that they have the spirit of a much larger and stronger competitor and do not hesitate to get right in the face of anyone infringing on what they call their territory.
 They will get right into your face if you cross the line.
 They are; however, a delight to see in action and I wouldn’t want to miss many of their lofty performances.

-These are just a small selection of the cast and characters of the upcoming Spring Season in Utah, there will be many more of our fine feathered friends making apperances who will fascinate, delight, titilate and amuse us.
+These are just a small selection of the cast and characters of the upcoming Spring Season in Utah, there will be many more of our fine feathered friends making appearances who will fascinate, delight, titillate and amuse us.
 Stay tuned for the best shows on earth, Nature Unleashed

 Nothing that Hollywood produces is as exceptional as the show we are about to see!